VladUsatii/quickstatic/README.md

 # open in a custom tabless chrome window
 temp.tablesswindow(save_to)

+# or

+# even run through HTTP-Server
+temp.startserver() # localhost

 ```

 We import Template, we initialize the library as a smaller variable, we create a page with a title and author and location, then add a header and 5 divs to it, colored gray.
 Everything is centered.
 Then, we run ```open()``` from the Template class and when running the Python script, it will open a new web browser window with your static page.
+We even ran a localhost server with your entire folder so that you can go back and forth.

 It is that easy.